Diabetes

 Ozempic® causes a minor delay in gastric emptying, thereby reducing the rate at which glucose appears in circulation postprandially.1

-See full mechanism of action.
+See mechanism of action

 Ozempic® is not indicated for weight loss.